krzysztoffigiel/angular-task/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## JSON Server

+To run JSON server run this command in project folder: `$ json-server --watch "src/assets/users.json"`

+## Project serve & proxy

+To serve project run this command `$ ng serve --proxy-config proxy.conf.json`

+I was generated the project and users-list service by Angular 2 commands CLI so it could make a few bugs like problems with dynamic page content refreshing.

+## Run Jasmine tests

+To run Jasmine tests use the following command: `npm test`